 SEO is all well and good, but all that does is get someone to your site that first time.

-Because if the first-time visitors to your website don’t come back again, then you need to have some sort of plan where you achieve a constant flow of first-time visitors.
+So if first-time visitors to your website don’t come back again, then you need to have some sort of plan where you achieve a constant flow of first-time visitors.

 Unless you’re in a commoditized industry, you need to get your visitors to keep coming back.
 And while I’ll be the first to admit that there are many exceptions to this rule, I’m betting that your business – and your industry – isn’t one of them.

-What do you have that’ll keep them coming back for more?
+What are you doing to keep them coming back for more?